Bachelor Of Fine Arts

-The Cinema Animation concentration is for students who are interested in the areas of traditional animation, 3D character animation, 3D modeling and rigging, motion graphics animation, and CGI effects animation.
+The Cinema Animation concentration is for students who are interested in the areas of traditional animation (hand-drawn, stop motion, and hybrid), 3D character animation, 3D modeling and rigging, motion graphics animation, and CGI effects animation.
 In addition to the core visual aesthetic and animation courses, students study filmmaking, visual storytelling, and advanced courses in their focus area.
 They are given in-depth instruction in the most up-to-date software and technology available, but the emphasis is always on creativity, experimentation and expression.

 Becoming a game development artist requires a solid foundation in animation, visual design principles, color theory, and drawing.
 Students in the Game Art concentration also receive in-depth instruction in the latest advanced game modeling and animation technology and practices, including motion capture, rigging, texturing, environment art, and digital sculpting.
 They learn about real-world problem-solving, team dynamics, and pipeline requirements while working alongside programmers and game designers on cross-disciplinary game development projects.